dejanbatanjac/dejanbatanjac.github.io/_posts/2021-02-07-bayesian-prerequisites-gauss.md

 permalink: /bayesian-gaussian
 ---

 In Bayesian statistics Gaussian or normal distribution is frequent.
-Gaussian distribution has closed-form solution for marginal and conditional dependencies, MLE, linear regression, etc.
+Gaussian distribution has closed-form solution for marginal and conditional dependencies which is neat.

 ## Parameters